Log in

 The psychologist at a high school started their own little online counseling business.

-After seeing many people do this over and over again.
+After seeing many people do this.

-Imagining your perfect day and how your life would look can be a great source of motivation to move you closer to your goals.
+Imagining your perfect day and exactly how your life would look can be a great source of motivation to move you closer to your goals.

 3. The Money Reset